inderjeet5533/springBootDemo/README.md

 Junit Demo for Controller and service.

-negative controller testing in progress
+negative controller testing also added